Skull of dinosaur with hollow tube on its head found for first time in a century, offering clues into the bizarre structure's evolution

 The skull, detailed in a new study in the journal PeerJ, shows off the intact structure of the creature's signature tube-shaped nasal passage, offering new clues into the evolution of the bizarre crest, a subject of debate among paleontologists for decades.

-"My jaw dropped when I first saw the fossil," Terry Gates, a paleontologist from North Carolina State University and lead author of the paper, said in a statement.
+"My jaw dropped when I first saw the fossil," Terry Gates, a paleontologist from North Carolina State University and lead author of the paper, said in a statement Monday.
 "I've been waiting for nearly 20 years to see a specimen of this quality."

 The tube-like crest had an internal network of airways for breathing, but it could have also been used for communicating.